mbrio/generator-bind/README.md

 # generator-bind

-  A `bind` polyfil that returns a `GeneratorFunction` when the function being bound is a generator.
+  A `bind` polyfill that returns a `GeneratorFunction` when the function being bound is a generator.

 ## Installation